turbot/steampipe-mod-aws-thrifty/thrifty/docs/overused.md

 This dashboard answers the following questions:

-- What global and regional CloudTrail trails are redundant?
+- What resources are expensive and redundant?
-- What EC2 instances and EBS volumes are operating at higher than defined size limits?
+- What resources are operating at higher than defined size limits?

 ## Variables